Series-wide: Ash Ketchum and Pikachu | Team Rocket Trio | Team Rocket Organization

 - One-Winged Angel: Can take the Black Kyurem and White Kyurem forms at will.

-- World's Strongest Man: Iris specifically stated Kyurem is the strongest Dragon type in the world.
-And boy does he prove that title.
+- World's Strongest Man: Iris specifically stated Kyurem is the strongest Dragon-type in the world.

 - Composite Character: Is essentially a feminine cross between Movie 1 Mewtwo and Movie 8 Lucario, as noted below.

-- Distaff Counterpart: To the original Mewtwo, at least in terms of voice.
+- Distaff Counterpart: To the original Mewtwo, at least in terms of voice, which acts as a signifier that it's a completely separate character.
 Also a Good Counterpart since it's more of a straightforward hero rather than a villain turned Anti-Hero.

 - Energy Ball: Uses Aura Sphere.